 We’d suggest you attempt your mocks under exam conditions so you get used to the time frame in which you have to work.
-The case study timer is always ticking down and if you don’t complete a task in the time the system will automatically
+The case study timer is always ticking down and if you don’t complete a task in the time available the system will automatically

 move you on to the next task without you being able to finish.

 These mocks will be marked by us at Kaplan, so make sure you fully explain everything.
 Writing out notes or bullet points might prove to you that you know what you would put in your real exam, but it won’t show someone else that you know

 what you’re talking about and will not score you as many marks as a fully developed answer.